Which bed to choose for a baby?

 - Requires sufficient ceiling height.

-OLIVER FURNITURE Mid-High Loft Bed Wood Mini+, White/Oak
+OLIVER FURNITURE Mid-Height Wood Mini+ Loft Bed, White/Oak

-OLIVER FURNITURE Mid-High Loft Bed Wood Mini+, Oak
+OLIVER FURNITURE Mid-Height Wood Mini+ Loft Bed, Oak

-FLEXA Mid-Height Bed, Inclined Ladder & Cabin Bed Facades, White/Oak/Oak Frame
+FLEXA Mid-Height Bed, Inclined Ladder & Cabin Bed Fronts, White/Oak/Oak Frame

-Inspired by Montessori pedagogy, this bed is placed directly on the floor to encourage autonomy from a young age.
-The child can get in and out of it by themselves, thus promoting their independence and freedom of movement.
+Inspired by Montessori pedagogy, this bed is placed directly on the floor to encourage autonomy from an early age.
+The child can get in and out alone, thus promoting independence and freedom of movement.

-- At ground level, promotes the child's autonomy.
+- At floor height, promotes the child's autonomy.

 - Simple and natural design.